 This opinion is in stark contrast to the available scientific evidence for harmful effects well below the ICNIRP limits and further makes it evident, as concluded in the section of conflicts of interests, that the outcome of the SCHEER report was predetermined by design, i.e., by the selection of experts that previously have expressed support for ICNIRP.
-Furthermore, there is no scientific evidence at all to support that the ICNIRP limits protect against harmful effects from RF chronic whole-body exposure from 5G or 4G base stations.
-On the contrary the first 5G-study reported that symptoms known as the microwave syndrome appeared rapidly after deployment of 5G.56
+Furthermore, there is no scientific evidence at all to support that the ICNIRP limits protect against harmful effects from RF chronic whole-body exposure from 5G, 4G, 3G or 2G base stations.
+On the contrary, there is solid, comprehensive evidence showing that the radiation causes oxidative stress in multiple organisms (see section 3.6) which is a likely mechanism for many of the observed health effects.
+Furthermore, comprehensive evidence of severe health effects from animal studies (eg. the NTP study, see section 3.9) proves the existence - beyond any doubt -that other (non-thermal) mechanisms causes health effects below the thermal threshold.
+Thus, the animal studies prove the thermal paradigm wrong.
+These proven facts support the findings of human health effects found in human studies from 2G, 3G and 4G (part of these studies are referenced in this report).
+The evidence on 5G is still very sparse, but the two first 5G-studies in humans reported that symptoms known as the microwave syndrome appeared rapidly after deployment of 5G in previously healthy persons, suggesting that 5G may be even more biologically active than the previous technologies.^{58,59}